Folly Beach Renourishment – Folly Beach, South Carolina

 In 1993 the federal government committed to renourishing the beach by pumping sand onto its shore around every eight years until 2043.
 The government took responsibility for these projects because of its initial construction of the jetties, which increased the rate of erosion on the island.
 The first of several such projects took place that year.
 Unexpectedly, two-thirds of the sand that was delivered to the beach after the first renourishment effort had washed away by 1995, not to mention that the project depleted Folly Beach County Park of much of its beach.
 Each subsequent renourishment project has given way to fierce storms as well as the now-expected erosion that occurs as a result of the jetties.
 The last project was completed in 2013 as the county park underwent renourishment, paid for by the Charleston County Park and Recreation Commission, following Hurricane Irene in 2011.
 The current federally-funded project will cover 5.3 miles of beach and pump in 1.5 million cubic yards of sand.
 With a pricetag of $30 million, it is expected to be completed in June of 2014.

-It is important to note that the renourishment of Folly Beach has met with controversy.
+It is important to note that the renourishment of Folly Beach has been met with controversy.
 While proponents argue that the jetties have increased the rate of erosion, opponents point out that longshore drift – where large quantities of sand naturally shift to the downdrift side of an island via currents and waves – would have occurred despite the jetties.
 Many also contend the City of Folly Beach was short-sighted in issuing building permits for homes on an unstable shoreline.
-In other words, barrier islands are precarious by nature, and they consider it unfair for taxpayers to be burdened by the cost of protecting homeowners who chose to build on an eroding beach.
+In other words, barrier islands are precarious by nature, and opponents consider it unfair for taxpayers to be burdened by the cost of protecting homeowners who chose to build on an eroding beach.
 Proponents respond by pointing out that some of these beachfront properties (often available as rentals) bring in significant revenue for the community, either via property taxes or tourism dollars.

 Folly Beach Renourishment Info